 If you’re cruising out of Port Canaveral for the first time, or have not sailed out of the port recently, we’ll fill you in on all the details you need to know, including the huge new CT-3 building.

 We outline each of the terminals, locations and amenities.
-We also cover which cruise lines use which terminals at Port Canaveral and give easy directions for how to get there.
-All you have to do is book your cruise, follow our directions and have a fabulous luxury cruise experience.
+We also cover which cruise lines use terminals at Port Canaveral and give easy directions for how to get there.
+All you have to do is book your cruise, follow our directions, and have a fabulous luxury cruise experience.

 In This Article: